jmandel/ehi-living-manual/src/chapters/02-02-encounters-and-patient-movement.md

 ---
-# Chapter 2.2: Encounters and Patient Movement
+# Encounters and Patient Movement

 *Purpose: To dissect the encounter—the central organizing event in healthcare—and understand how Epic tracks every patient interaction and movement through the system.*